finbourne/access-sdk-java/sdk/docs/PoliciesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PoliciesApi apiInstance = apiFactory.build(PoliciesApi.class);

         PoliciesApi apiInstance = ApiFactoryBuilder.build(fileName).build(PoliciesApi.class);
         List<String> applications = Arrays.asList(); // List<String> | Optional.
 Filter on the applications that the policies apply to
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The AsAt date time of the data